Arawelo: Location

-Defying Gender Roles
+Defying gender roles

 She came to power around AD 15.
-During her reign, Arawelo's husband objected to her self-ascribed role as the breadwinner to all of society, as he thought women should be restrict themselves to merely domestic duties about the house and leave everything else to men.
-In response, Arawelo demanded that all women across the land abandon their womanly role in society.
+During her reign, Arrawelo's husband objected to her self-ascribed role as the breadwinner to all of society, as he thought women should be restrict themselves to merely domestic duties about the house and leave everything else to men.
+In response, Arraweelo demanded that all women across the land abandon their womanly role in society.

-Arawelo thought this role reversal was necessary since she saw women as natural peacekeepers.
+Arraweelo thought this role reversal was necessary since she saw women as natural peacekeepers.
 Growing up she believed that women were not treated well and the men were more often instigators, participants and conductors of war and politics.
 She not only fought for the liberation of women in feudal society but for the dominance of women as she saw them as better and more efficient leaders.

-In Popular Culture
+In popular culture

 References to Carawelo in Somali culture today include nicknaming a girl/woman who is very assertive and dominant "Caraweelo".
 She is also, by one source, claimed to have been the Harla queen of the ancient Somali people, but this does not conform with the fact that she is just commonly interpreted as a folkloric figure.
 Opinions on her legacy vary widely, with critics denouncing her for her androcidal nature and introducing the practise of infibulation, a type of FGM, while supporters eulogize her gynocentric attempts at female empowerment.

 Farah M. Mohamed published a book about her in 2014.